vlukashov/relay-bakery/README.md

 ### This is a 'Create React App' project

-This project was bootstrapped with [Create React App] v1.1.5(https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) v1.1.5.

+A [Graphcool + Relay quickstart project](https://www.graph.cool/docs/quickstart/frontend/react/relay-sot2faez6a) was copied over into the CRA project structure.